jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

   - if empty
     - we are telling react to store the function as is and do not make any updates to the function under any circumstances
   - If including a state as a dependency
     - you are telling React that you should update the function if and only if the state of the given dependencies changes.
-Other wise do not update the function
+Otherwise, do not update the function

+V. 158 State & Components
+In terms of re-rendering components state is key